Jiraphapa/template/EVALUATION.rst

     t = Timer(lambda: calc_splines(path, el_lengths, psi_s, psi_e, use_dist_scaling))
     print("Execution time for calc_splines with numba (after compilation):",t.timeit(number=1))

-To get an average execution time, ones could use ``timeit.repeat``
+To get an average execution time, ones could use ``timeit.repeat`` to benchmark repeatedly.
+The default repetition is 3 and the parameter `n` is the number of executions.

 .. code-block:: python

-  import timeit

   reps = timeit.repeat(repeat=3, n=10000,
                       stmt="calc_splines(path, el_lengths, psi_s, psi_e, use_dist_scaling)",